 Short answer: Make sure you spend your time talking to the person deciding whether or not to buy your services.

-Depending on your business model and what you sell you are going to have different stakeholders in your deals.
+Depending on your business model and sales model, you have different stakeholders in your deals.
 There are many practices on how to identify and communicate with the different roles.
-If you would like to get started on working with stakeholders or need help implementing this in your sales process, please contact your contact at Upsales and we're glad to help you out.
+If you'd like to get started on working with stakeholders or need help implementing this in your sales process, please talk to your contact at Upsales – we're happy to help you out.

 What defines a stakeholder

 - Make sure you are talking to a stakeholder.
-Bluntly asking "Are you the one having the final decision on this?" is actually quite effective
+It's fine to ask "Are you the one having the final decision on this?"

 - Ask if there are more persons involved in the decision that you need to speak to